sayande717/college/README.md

 2.jsp - Basic syntax of JSP.
 3.jsp - Declaring a variable & printing it's value.
 4.1.jsp, 4.2.jsp - Print the system date & time, and include a JSP file within another file.
+8.jsp - Welcome page.
+9.jsp - Login page
+10.jsp - Display a video on the webpage.
+11.jsp - Login using JDBC
+12.jsp,12.html - Insert data into Database table.

 [Semester 6 - Assignment 4]
 5.html, 5.jsp-Q1 - Write a program to evaluate the factorial of a number.